Slow Cooker Mongolian Beef

 Main Ingredients

-• 1.5 pounds flank steak (thinly sliced against the grain) Use flank steak or another cut suitable for slow cooking.
+• 1.5 pounds flank steak (thinly sliced against the grain) Use a cut suitable for slow cooking.

-• 1/2 cup low sodium soy sauce Gluten-free version available using gluten-free soy sauce.
+• 1/2 cup low sodium soy sauce To manage salt levels.

-• 1/3 cup brown sugar Adjust sweetness to taste.
+• 1/3 cup brown sugar Sweetness can be adjusted to taste.

-• 1/2 cup green onions (for garnish) Add extra green onions for color and flavor.
+• 1/2 cup green onions (for garnish) To enhance presentation.

 Method